pagafa/docker-java/README.md

 # docker-java
-Alpine Linux 3.2 with Java 1.8
+Docker image based on Alpine Linux 3.2 with Java 1.8